What’s Toxic to Pets in Summer? Common Plants, Foods, and Chemicals to Avoid

 What to Do if You Suspect Toxin Exposure

-If you think your pet has ingested or come into contact with any toxin, don’t wait — call your veterinarian or get to an emergency animal hospital immediately.
-At DoveLewis, we’re open 24/7 to help when your pet needs it most.
+If you suspect your pet has ingested or been exposed to a toxin, don’t wait for symptoms to appear.
+Contact your veterinarian or head to an emergency animal hospital immediately.
+DoveLewis is open 24/7 when your pet needs it most.

 You can also contact the ASPCA Poison Control Hotline at (888) 426-4435 for expert guidance on potential toxic exposures.